NIAF Board Officers

 - Contact Us

-Once again, the National Italian American Foundation returned to the elegant and historic Cipriani 42nd Street for its annual New York Gala on April 10, where guests mingled between sweeping archways and golden curtains in the heart of New York’s iconic Manhattan neighborhood.
+Once again, the National Italian American Foundation returned to the elegant and historic Cipriani 42nd Street for its annual New York Gala on April 9, where guests mingled between sweeping archways and grand golden curtains in the heart of Manhattan.

-More than 700 Italian and Italian Americans from New York and around the world attended the sold-out event making it a lively, high-energy affair.
-During the cocktail reception, guests, VIPs and honorees mingled, enjoying Cipriani’s light Bellini cocktails while bidding on NIAF’s silent-auction collection of sports and film memorabilia, exclusive designer accessories, and one-of-a-kind travel experiences.
+Italian and Italian Americans from New York and around the world filled the room in the sold-out event making it a lively, high-energy, annual institution it has evolved into over the past few years.
+During the cocktail reception, guests, VIPs and honorees conversed, enjoying Cipriani’s famous Bellini cocktails while bidding on NIAF’s silent-auction collection of sports and film memorabilia, exclusive designer accessories, and one-of-a-kind travel experiences.

-The evening was a family affair – all four honorees brought both their immediate and extended families with them to the red carpet and spoke poignantly on the importance la famiglia has played in their success.
-This year’s master of ceremonies, co-anchor of NBC 4’s “Today In New York,” Michael Gargiulo, welcomed the crowd and introduced Monsignor Jamie Gigantiello of Mary Queen of Heaven Church in Brooklyn, who reminded everyone that the evening was a celebration of shared heritage: “We come together tonight to celebrate as one, big Italian family.”
+The evening was a family affair – all three honorees brought their immediate and extended families with them to the red carpet and spoke poignantly on the importance la famiglia has played in their success.
+This year’s master of ceremonies, radio talk show host, former Saturday Night Live Cast Member, and NIAF Celebrity Ambassador Joe Piscopo, welcomed the guests and introduced Monsignor Jamie J. Gigantiello of Mary Queen of Heaven Church in Brooklyn, who reminded everyone that the evening was a celebration of shared heritage: “We come together tonight to celebrate as one, big Italian family.”

-The evening concluded with a selection of decadent desserts, and a message from NIAF’s Co-Chairs Gabriel A. Battista and Patricia De Stacy Harrison, who thanked the crowd for their continued support of the National Italian American Foundation and the important work the organization does in preserving Italian American heritage and supporting the future of our community through grants and scholarships.
+The evening concluded with a selection of decadent desserts, and a message from NIAF’s Co-Chairs Gabriel A. Battista and Patricia de Stacy Harrison, who thanked the crowd for its continued support of the National Italian American Foundation and the important work the organization does in preserving Italian American heritage and supporting the future of our community through grants and scholarships.